logo

 Poland PESEL Number: Importance, Eligibility, Documentation & Procedure

 A PESEL Number is a national number for identification in Poland.
 It stands for Powszechny Elektroniczny System Ewidencji Ludności.
-This is a universal digital structure for population registration.
+It is a universal digital structure for population registration.

 Table of Contents